eric-switzer/bayes_flux/README.markdown

 Usage:
 ------
-1. adapt load_catalog.py to load your source catalogs
+1. adapt `load_catalog.py` to load your source catalogs
 2. calculate and plug in your survey-specific covariance between bands
-3. adapt source_count_models.py and process_catalogs.py to reflect the source count priors
+3. adapt `source_count_models.py` and `process_catalogs.py` to reflect the source count priors

-Disclaimer: this (github) version represents the active development version.
+Disclaimer: this is active development version.
 We provide default examples to test the code against values in literature, but you should look critically at what the code does before using it in published work.
-Once a version with reasonable functionality has stabilized, the intent is to move it to http://pole.uchicago.edu/public/data/vieira09/index.html
+Find official comparison catalogs on: `http://pole.uchicago.edu/public/data/vieira09/index.html`

 Primary citation:
 ------------------